-Formerly London Correspondent for IPS, the international news agency, and Special Correspondent for New African and African Business magazines, I am also a contributor to, among others, Britain’s The Voice newspaper, and Pambazuka News, the authoritative, Pan-African activist organ.
+A correspondent for IPS, the international news agency, and for New African and African Business magazines, I also write for The Voice – Britain’s largest circulation black newspaper – and Pambazuka News, the activist Pan-African organ.

 My book on the 2011 imperialist assault on Libya is in its second edition.
-It is titled The Dialectic and the Detective: The Arab Spring and Regime Change in Libya and can be found online.
+It is titled The Dialectic and the Detective: The Arab Spring and Regime Change in Libya and can be downloaded from Amazon.

 We prove in the book that the so-called Arab Spring was anti-imperialist in nature and, further, that it was authored and choreographed by the Masters of the Universe, to provide a smokescreen for Colonel Gaddafi’s murder and regime change in Libya.

 Establishment media and academia – and their political masters – spun the Arab Spring as a revolt against domestic dictatorship.
 Indeed, they told us the earth was flat!
 My book proves that was a big, fat, juicy lie.